Namibia Flag

 ECONOMIC GROWTH

 Quality diamonds were discovered in 1908, which prompted an influx of Europeans, specifically Germans, eager to invest.
-The country produced 1.5 million carats in 2002, with export earnings estimated at $500 million.
+The country produced 1.5 million carats in 2002, with export earnings estimated at US$500 million.
 Other mineral resources in the country are uranium, copper, lead, zinc, gold, silver, tin, cadmium, semiprecious stones, tantalite, phosphate, sulfur and salt.

 The country’s politics is relatively stable and democratic.
 Presidential elections occur every five years, with each election considered fair and democratic by international observers despite minor irregularities.
 Like most Third World countries, an oversized bureaucracy slows down business and investment.
 Poverty and unemployment are high.
 HIV/AIDS remains a national priority.